ScilifelabDataCentre/swedgene/hugo/content/contribute/_index.md

 ---
 title: Contribute
-last_updated: "5 November 2024"
+last_updated: "31 August 2026"
 ---

 Are you a researcher affiliated with a Swedish institution who has genome data that you would like to see displayed on the Swedish Reference Genome Portal?
 Great!
-Please send us an email to [srgp@scilifelab.se](mailto:srgp@scilifelab.se).
+On this page, we have collected requirements and recommendations for researchers that want to add their data to the portal, as well as instructions on how to submit it.
+If you have any questions or need support, feel free to email us at [srgp@scilifelab.se](mailto:srgp@scilifelab.se).
 We would be happy to hear about your data and discuss how we can accommodate it.

-On this page, we have collected requirements and recommendations for researchers that want to add their data to the portal.

 ### Scope